Ensembl/ensembl-2020-server/src/services/dauphin/docs/spec.md

 Struct registers are reduced by introducing a new register for each member of the struct.
 Each new register corresponds to the data of the member.
 Existing instructions which operate upon the original register operate upon all of the component registers.

 `#svalue:`component instrucions are replaced by `#copy` instructions which extract the relevant component. `#struct` instructions are also replaced by copies to their respective component variables.

+Instructions which take structs are reduced to copied forms which apply to each field of the struct.

 For example, the following code